Crazy-pro/console-shop/README.md

 ### Practical task:
-Multi-module console application with client-server architecture written on Java for learing all features of Java 8-9 versions
+Multi-module console application with client-server architecture written on Java for learning all features of Java 8-9 versions